gardener/documentation/website/documentation/getting-started/architecture/_index.md

 Gardener's API endpoint serves many different resources.

-Since Gardener's API endpoint is a regular Kubernetes cluster, it would theoretically serve all resources from the Kubernetes core API, including Pods, Deployments, etc. However, Gardener implements RBAC rules that make these resources virtually inaccessible.
+Since Gardener's API endpoint is a regular Kubernetes cluster, it would theoretically serve all resources from the Kubernetes core API, including Pods, Deployments, etc. However, Gardener implements RBAC rules and disables certain controllers that make these resources virtually inaccessible.
 Objects like Secrets, Namespaces, and ResourceQuotas are still available, though, as they play a vital role in Gardener.

 In addition, through Gardener's extension API server, the API endpoint also serves Gardener's custom resources like Projects, Shoots, CloudProfiles, Seeds, SecretBindings (those are relevant for users), ControllerRegistrations, ControllerDeployments, BackupBuckets, BackupEntries (those are relevant to an operator), etc.